syenkoc/evolution/README.md

 the optimizer will perform - assuming that no user-defined termination criterion (see below) is met.
 Note that unlike (most) other optimization algorithms, it is not considered an "error" to terminate due to reaching the maximum generation.
-This defaults to 333.
+This defaults to 1729 (chosen solely because it is a taxicab number <i>and</i> a Carmichael number).
 2. The <i>Pool Size</i> is the number of candidates in the pool.
-The default is 71.
+The default is 128.
 A good rule-of-thumb is to set this to roughly 10x the dimension of the problem.
 3. The <i>Number of Children</i> that each candidate will generate per generation.
 Thus, the total number of children per generation is the pool size times the number of children.
-The default is 1.
+The default is 4.
 4. The <i>Replacement Policy</i> determines when a more fit child candidate will replace its parent.
 The two options are to replace immediately, <i>i.e.</i> it will visible to the algorithm intra-generation; and afterwards.
 The default is